 While the holidays can be a joyful time of year, they can also be a fairly demanding time.
 It seems like every year, the season comes barreling through our homes and leaves just as quickly as it came.
-That is to say, how many of you reading this right now are still not done unpacking decorations, or stressing over the perfect gift, or feeling on edge about hosting (or attending) a party or three?
-And don’t even get me started on those greeting cards you swore up and down you’d mail out just after Thanksgiving.
+It’s so easy to get caught up in concerns about unpacking decorations, or stressing over the perfect gift, or hosting (or attending) a party or three.
+And don’t even get me started on those holiday cards you swore up and down you’d mail out just after Thanksgiving.

-Whether you celebrate Christmas, Yule, Hanukkah or any of the other December holidays, you probably need to take a second to slow down and practice some holiday stress management.
+Whether you celebrate Christmas, Yule, Hanukkah or any of the other winter holidays, we could all benefit from taking a second to slow down and practice some holiday stress management.
+Here’s how to do that, according to experts.

 She says that oftentimes, people attempt to “power through” this time of year.
 “While that may work in the short term, it may not allow for real joy or authentic connection, which could be what you desire at this time of year,” says Lurie.